The64thGamer/cheeseepedia/content/wiki/Overland Park, KS (10510 Metcalf Lane).md

 In the Early 2000s, Tulsa would remodel once again, this time removing the 3-Stage for a Studio C Beta.

-In 2000s, Tulsa would receive the ; removing the 90's decorations, knocking down the Showroom walls, removing the balcony seating, adding purple walls.
+In 2000s, Tulsa would receive the CEC 2005 Remodel (2005 Remodel); removing the 90's decorations, knocking down the Showroom walls, removing the balcony seating, adding purple walls.
 It is unknown when they received the Cool Chuck outfit.

 In 2017, Tulsa started their 2.0 Remodel.
 The stage was removed on 2017.